-So don a Panama Hat, slip-slap on the suntan lotion and try one (or all) of our top five picks for easy day hikes / walks in Panama City, all of which are free or cost only a few dollars:
+So don a Panama Hat, slip-slap on the suntan lotion and try one (or all) of our top five picks for easy day hikes / walks in Panama City, all of which are free or just a few dollars, as at 2023:

 5 Easy Walks Around Panama City:

 Table of Contents

 A UNESCO protected district, the old quarter is a fantastic thing to do in Panama City and the best way to start exploring Panama’s Casco Viejo old town.